solliancenet/azure-synapse-analytics-workshop-400/faq/synapse-features.md

 ---

-### **Q**: _How do we convince DBX customers Synapse is better?_

-**A**: We are not doing compete stuff yet.
-ADB may still be the right choice.
-Remember, this is not a Spark head to head conversation.

----

 ### **Q**: _What about Data Wrangling?_

 **A**: Data Wrangling is something still being worked on.

 ---

-### **Q**: _Is there a baked in Hive store for supporting SQL within the spark layer, or is all SQL expected to be within the SQL pools and entirely separate for the spark layer?
-None of the demos I've seen combine pyspark and SQL...and the ability to create temporary views etc., switching between pyspark, sparksql, and back in a notebook._
+### **Q**: _Is there a baked in Hive store for supporting SQL within the Spark layer, or is all SQL expected to be within the SQL pools and entirely separate from the Spark layer?
+I'm asking about combining PySpark and SQL...and the ability to create temporary views etc., switching between PySpark, Spark SQL, and back in a notebook._

-**A**: Was covered in demos.
-Yes fully supported, and you can see hive in system storage if you know where to look and have the right perms.
+**A**: Yes this is fully supported.
+You can see Hive in the attached Data Lake system storage if you know where to look and have the right permissions.

 ---

 ### **Q**: _How compatible will the notebooks be with standard Jupyter notebooks? thinking about things like support for nbextensions?_

-**A**: The notebooks use nteract and can be imported/exported as ipynb. nbextensions don't work, yet we are working on a pure jupyter compat layer for the AML team so their jupyter notebooks can just use Synapse Spark as a remote kernel, so we will be able to support classic jupyter, but it will not be included in the Studio at least for now.
+**A**: The notebooks use nteract and can be imported/exported as ipynb. nbextensions don't work, yet.
+We are working on a pure jupyter compatibility layer for the AML team so their jupyter notebooks can just use Synapse Spark as a remote kernel, so we will be able to support classic jupyter, but it will not be included in the Studio at least for now.

 ---